Time-Out and Time-In Strategies

 • Use high energy and incorporate them with activities your child likes.

 At EAS, we build individualized Applied Behavior Analysis (ABA) therapy programs which help address behavior planning, as well as: social skills, fine motor skills, language and communication, play skills, self help, and more.
 If you would like to speak with a clinician to set up a time to see discuss building a personalized program for your child, please click on the link below.
+We offer individualized programs in many cities like Beaverton, Duluth, Nashville etc.

 Explore More